RozimovAkbarjon/RozimovAkbarjon/README.md

 - Morphometric and geometric morphometric analysis
 - Length–weight relationships and condition factor assessment
 - Mitochondrial and nuclear genome assembly and annotation
+- Phylogenetic and phylogenomic inference
 - Genome-wide analysis of genetic structure and diversity
-- Demographic modeling based on allele frequency spectra
-- Phylogenetic and phylogenomic inference
+- Hybridization, introgression and incomplete linage sorting
-- Hybridization analysis and introgression testing
+- Historical and recent demographic modeling
 - Assessment of genomic inbreeding and mutational load
 - Statistical analysis and data visualization integrating ecological, morphological, and genetic datasets